 Thomas Christopher Ralph Anstey, a member of the Bampton Ansteys, was born in Farnborough, Hampshire in 1891 to parents Thomas Henry Anstey (who fought in the Anglo-Zulu War of 1879) and Caroline Alicia de Fonblanque.
-Thomas attended Trinity College, Cambridge University, matriculating in 1911, and then moved to Kensington, London, becoming a Second Lieutenant in the Nottinghamshire Sherwood Rangers Yeomanry in 1913.
+Thomas attended Trinity College, Cambridge University, matriculating in 1911, and then moved to Kensington, London, living at 45 Beaufort Gardens, Kensington with his family in the 1911 Census.
+He then became a Second Lieutenant in the Nottinghamshire Sherwood Rangers Yeomanry in 1913.

 By 1914 Thomas had become a Lieutenant for the Sherwood Rangers Yeomanry and at the outbreak of war, became attached to the Nottinghamshire and Derbyshire Mounted Brigade, serving in 1915 as cavalry in Egypt (Service Number: P48805).
 It was during this stint, on 27 May 1915, that Thomas countersigned a postcard for a fellow soldier, signing his name as “T C R Anstey, Lieut SR Yeo“.